New Richmond Bridge - Stage 2

 Background

-In 2013, Transport for NSW prepared the Richmond Bridge and approaches congestion study: Preferred short-term and long-term options report.
+In 2013, Transport for NSW prepared the Richmond Bridge and Approaches Congestion Study: Preferred short-term and long-term options report.
 The study identified the need for additional bridge capacity and three intersection upgrades to improve travel times and journey time reliability and provide for future growth.
-So far we have:
+Transport has already upgraded the intersections at:

-• upgraded the intersection of Bells Line of Road and Grose Vale Road
+• Bells Line of Road and Grose Vale Road

 Next steps